 Is written down in rings of grain.

 Although the first stanza is seemingly constructed to leave the reader curious for an answer concerning the newness of spring being labeled as “grief,” Larkin does not answer this question right away.
 Rather, he dives into a new question: whether or not these plants get “born again” while “we grow old.”
-The “we,” though he does not specify, is referring to humans since there is no incentive to believe that he is speaking through any kind of metaphor, linking the overall idea to a human lifespan.
+The “we,” though he does not specify, is referring to humans since there is no incentive to believe that he is speaking through any metaphor, linking the overall idea to a human lifespan.

 This general question, that plants are revived while we pass on, could feasibly be seen as the reason for the “grief” from the previous stanza.
 If a human had to witness something that was borderline immortal, after all, their own mortality would feel like a hardship.
 However, given that Larkin denounces the possibility before the end of the second line—“No, they die too”—the notion is unlikely.
 There is no reason to feel grief over the scenario if the plants are in no better shape than humans concerning the course of life.
 With that understanding solidly in mind, the question sparked in the first stanza continues through the second one without a definite answer, and the reader must find purpose in this stanza elsewhere.

 Fortunately, once the notion of plants not having too strong of an edge on human life is set in stone, Larkin wastes no time in returning to his explorative notions.
 In doing so, he notes that despite the ever-reaching feel of a tree’s lifetime, evidence exists within trees to prove that they have, in fact, aged.
-While saying that their age can be noted in “rings,” though, he takes an accusatory approach of essentially saying trees are behaving in a deceitful way, that their recurring state is a “yearly trick” that is undermined thorough investigation of the “grain” of the trees.
+While saying that their age can be noted in “rings,” though, he takes an accusatory approach of essentially saying trees are behaving in a deceitful way, that their recurring state is a “yearly trick” that is undermined through investigation of the “grain” of the trees.

-Without question, a tree’s age can be noted by examining its rings, but Larkin’s method of delivering these details is quite aggressive as if he is criticizing the tree for hiding its secrets.
+Without question, a tree’s age can be noted by examining its rings, but Larkin’s method of delivering these details is quite aggressive, as if he is criticizing the tree for hiding its secrets.
 While one could argue that this frustration with the trees’ misrepresentation—looking youthful year after year—is the reason for the aforementioned “grief,” the notion falls short since Larkin does not seem to mourn the fact that trees can continue to appear healthy and vibrant.
-Instead, he just seems cynical about their ability to hide the truth of their years.
+Instead, he seems cynical about their ability to hide the truth of their years.

-In the end, this stanza offers little insight about why the “grief” is there, but it adjusts the tone from thoughtful to irritable.
+In the end, this stanza offers little insight into why the “grief” is there, but it adjusts the tone from thoughtful to irritable.
 This frustration over the unknown can be a mirrored representation of a human frustrated with not being able to understand the deeper meaning and practices of their own life, once more returning to the idea that the poem is using nature as a way to elaborate on life itself.

 Yet still the unresting castles thresh